LeoNaab/ECE253/opaque_obstruction/README.md

   - \- Obstruction changes the color of the whole image (i.e. microwave makes images dark)

 - Median blur: `median_blur()`
-  - \- Somewhat works, albeit not very well
+  - \- Usually does not work.
+When it does work, it adds a grid to the foreground
-  - \- Sometimes makes the image very dark
+  - \- When it doesn't work, it makes the image very dark
-  - \- Adds grid pattern to image

 ### Inpainting
 #### Masking techniques